loganmj/combat-calculator/Docs/Math.md

 $$p(X \geq k) = \frac{(n - (k - 1))}{n}$$

 where
-- $n$ is the total number of possible results.
+- $n$ is the total number of possible results
-- $k$ is the success threshold value.
+- $k$ is the success threshold value

 ## Probability of Failure in a Single Trial
 Probability of failure is defined as the probability that success will *not* occur, and is denoted by $q$.